meghasin/traffic_collisions/README.md

 To prepare for this project we are hosting two virtual workshops: Exploratory Data Analysis at 6 p.m. on June 24th and Time Series Analysis at 6 p.m. on July 1st.
 Data science knowledge is not required, but prior experience with Jupyter notebooks and Python is important.

 Workshop registration [page](https://www.meetup.com/Seattle-WiDS-Meetup/events/270738196/)

+#### Sponsor

+This project and workshop are sponsored by the [Data Circles](datacircles.org) organization.

+Data Circles (formerly SeaWiDS) exists to provide a place for women in data science to connect, build community, support each other and grow.
+In less than two years Data Circles, has grown into a community with more than 1,800 members.

+Teams of volunteers organize monthly events in the Greater Seattle area, including: technical talks, informational panels, career development workshops, hackathons, conferences, networking events, book clubs, mentoring, study sessions, and interview prep.